April 9 address at the University of Michigan Law School's Environmental Law and Policy Program Lecture Series

 - Some observations about the qualities of private national philanthropy that equip it to make a significant contribution to the field; and

 - Some reflections about how all of this may affect you.

 I. Kresge’s Urban Opportunity Frame: Cities and Low-Income People

 So first, a word about The Kresge Foundation.

-In 1912, Sebastian S. Kresge and a partner opened the first five-and-10-cent store — a revolutionary merchandising idea at the time.
+In 1912, Sebastian S. Kresge and a partner opened the first five-and-ten-cent store — a revolutionary merchandising idea at the time.
 Over the next half-century, he parlayed the concept and operations into a chain of stores that were incorporated as the S.S.
-Kresge Company.
+Kresge Co.
 Many years later, the enterprise became known as Kmart.